Athletics at the 2020 Summer Olympics – Women's pole vault

 The women's pole vault event at the 2020 Summer Olympics took place on 2 and 5 August 2021 at the Japan National Stadium.
 31 athletes from 19 nations competed.

 In her first Olympics, 30-year-old American Katie Nageotte won the gold medal by 5cm with a clearance of 4.90 metres.
-The silver medal went to Russian world champion Anzhelika Sidorova and the bronze to Holly Bradshaw of Great Britain.
+The silver medal went to Russian worldclea champion Anzhelika Sidorova and the bronze to Holly Bradshaw of Great Britain.

 Summary

 Fifteen women qualified for the final by clearing 4.55 m.
-Thirteen cleared the opening height of 4.50 m, but the three who struggled at that height were among the favorites; defending champion Katerina Stefanidi, American champion Katie Nageotte and former junior world record holder Angelica Bengtsson each were down to their last attempt.
+Thirteen the opening height of 4.50 m, but the three who struggled at that height were among the favorites; defending champion Katerina Stefanidi, American champion Katie Nageotte and former junior world record holder Angelica Bengtsson each were down to their last attempt.
 At the next height, 4.70 m, only four were able to get over the bar; World Champion Anzhelika Sidorova on her first attempt; seven-time British Champion Holly Bradshaw and Nageotte on their second; and again on her final attempt, Stefanidi.
-With a perfect series going, Sidorova had the lead, Bradshaw held the edge over Nageotte with Stefanidi off the podium as they moved the bar up to 4.80 m, Stefanidi missed, Sidorova cleared to maintain her perfect series, Bradshaw missed and Nageotte made it to move into second position.
-Bradshaw and Stefanidi cleared on their second attempt, so the bar moved up to 4.85 m.
-Stefanidi missed her first attempt again while the other three cleared on their first attempt.
+With a perfect series going, Sidorova had the lead, Bradshaw held the edge over Nageotte with Stefanidi off the podium as they moved the bar up to 4.80 m, Stefanidi missed, Sidorova to maintain her perfect series, Bradshaw missed and Nageotte made it to move into second position.
+Bradshaw and Stefanidi on their second attempt, so the bar moved up to 4.85 m.
+Stefanidi missed her first attempt again while the other three on their first attempt.
 With nothing to be gained by a clearance, Stefanidi passed to the next height 4.90 m.
-Only 9 women have ever cleared 4.90 m, all of these were among that group.
-Nobody cleared on their first attempt and when Stefanidi missed on her second and because of the earlier miss, final attempt, the medalists had been decided.
-Sidorova and Bradshaw missed again, then Nageotte cleared it cleanly with a scream to move into gold medal position.
+Only 9 women have ever 4.90 m, all of these were among that group.
+Nobody on their first attempt and when Stefanidi missed on her second and because of the earlier miss, final attempt, the medalists had been decided.
+Sidorova and Bradshaw missed again, then Nageotte the height on her second attempt to move into the gold medal position.
 Sidorova passed her third attempt to make a single attempt at 4.95 m for gold.
 Bradshaw missed equalling her personal best and finished with the bronze medal.
 Sidorova aborted her attempt at 4.95 m passing under the bar leaving Nageotte with gold.
-After celebrating, Nageotte took one attempt at 5.01 m to try to become third of all time but after already securing gold, she didn't have the fire, quitting half way down the runway.
+After celebrating, Nageotte took one attempt at 5.01 m to try to become third of all time but after already securing gold, she didn't have the fire, quitting halfway down the runway.